A nickname for a cup of coffee. That’s all there is to it!

 Since Josephus Daniels was responsible for the ban and thus perhaps being partly blamed for the growing intake of coffee, they (the sailors) nicknamed the drink after him, thus it became ‘a cup of joe,’ Joe being short for Josephus.
 This theory, however, is considered to be unlikely.

 A more plausible sounding theory is mentioned at Snopes, where it’s explained that the word ‘joe’ can simply mean ‘an ordinary man.’
 For example, perhaps you’ve heard the term ‘an average joe.’
 This term is used to describe someone who is thought of as being an everyday, ordinary kind of person.
 Thus, nicknaming coffee as ‘a cup of joe’ would indicate that it’s a drink for the common man, or the average person.

 Here are some examples of this phrase:

 - This morning, I made myself a steaming hot cup of joe; it’s the only drink that fuels me for the rest of the day.

 - This place has the best tasting coffee in town; I’ll definitely be ordering all of my cups of joe from this spot in the future!

-Also, I want to mention this: The origins for a number of sayings are uncertain, like the one above.
-What’s provided in cases like these are plausible theories that are about how a phrase may have originated.
+On an unrelated note, the origin of some common sayings are uncertain, like this one for example.
+What’s provided in cases like these are plausible theories about how a phrase may have originated.
 Or, instead of listing theories, I might just list the oldest known quote of an expression.
 These usually come from old poems, books, or newspapers.